vmilovanovicc/gradebook_app/cmd/logservice/README.md

 * Rebuild the Log service.
 * Start the Log service.

 The request to register got received.
-And LogService with URL `localhost:4000` was added, which is exactly where the log service is running at.
+And log service with URL `localhost:4000` was added, which is exactly where the log service is running at.

 ![register_logservice](../../img/register_logservice.png "Register LogService")

 ---

 ## Deregistering Log Service

+The request to deregister got received.

 ![deregister_log](../../img/deregistration.png "Deregister LogService")